danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 Rails.application.load_server
 ```

 Now we're ready to see this in action.
 Start the Rails server with `bin/dev`.
-Then go to your Slack desktop app, and enter the following in any channel in your Slack workspace where this app has been added.
-Recall that we added the Slack app to a workspace in [part 1 of this series as part of the OAuth flow](../rails-slack-app-part1-oauth#run-the-oauth-flow):
+Then go to your Slack app, and enter the following in any channel:

 ```
 # Enter whatever title text you want after the slash command